sshahina/shahina.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Shahina, a fifth year graduate student in the Department of Physics at the University of Notre Dame.
-I am conducting research in Nuclear Astrophysics under the supervision of Prof. Michael Wischer.
+I am conducting research in Nuclear Astrophysics under the supervision of Prof. Michael Wiescher.